-The experienced legal team at Lento Law Firm have handled many drug charge cases throughout Pennsylvania, and they understand the importance of developing a thorough defense strategy.
-Joseph Lento has represented numerous clients who were accused of drug trafficking.
+The experienced legal team at Lento Law Firm have handled many drug charge cases throughout Pennsylvania, and they understand the importance of developing a thorough defense strategy, including numerous clients who were accused of drug trafficking.

 Information on Drug Trafficking Crimes in Pennsylvania